avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

 1. _DSPG_ designed CPU micro-controllers that supported DSP functionality.
 When I joined them they were working on their original _PINE_ chip.
 They were a VLSI "fabless" design center.
-After finishing their designs, they had them manufactured by a real "fab".
+After finishing their designs, they had them manufactured by a real physical "fab".
 At that time it could take up to 6 months for the fab to manufacture the physical chip.
 And _DSPG_ designed the application software that ran on their chips.
 At that time they designed the hardware and software internals for consumer telephone answering machines.

 2. VLSI software simulations ran extremely slowly because they simulated the low level transistor details of  their circuitry.